dotnet/docs/docs/core/extensions/httpclient-factory.md

 If you need to use `HttpClient` instances in a singleton service, consider the following options:

 - Use the _named client_ approach instead, injecting `IHttpClientFactory` in the singleton service and recreating `HttpClient` instances when necessary.
 - If you require the _typed client_ approach, use `SocketsHttpHandler` with configured `PooledConnectionLifetime` as a primary handler.
-For more information on using `SocketsHttpHandler` with `IHttpClientFactory`, see the section [Using HttpClientFactory together with SocketsHttpHandler](#using-httpclientfactory-together-with-socketshttphandler).
+For more information on using `SocketsHttpHandler` with `IHttpClientFactory`, see the section [Using IHttpClientFactory together with SocketsHttpHandler](#using-ihttpclientfactory-together-with-socketshttphandler).

 ## Message Handler Scopes in IHttpClientFactory